Health Care and Social Policies in Sweden

-Open to undergraduate, graduate, and medical students from any accredited U.S. college or university with an interest in health care, or social policies.
-Also open to interested professionals in the field.
+Open to undergraduate and graduate students from any accredited U.S. college or university with an interest in health care, or social policies.
+Also open to KUMC medical students and other interested professionals in the field.
 Preference will be given to applicants with a GPA of 3.0 or higher.
-All participants are expected to be at least 21 years old by the start of the program.